wwarthen/RomWBW/Source/Images/ReadMe.txt

 A given disk is represented by a directory named d_xxx where xxx can be anything you want.
-Within the d_xxx directory, the CP/M user areas are represented by subdirectories names u0 thru u15.
+Within the d_xxx directory, the CP/M user areas are represented by subdirectories named u0 thru u15.
 The files to be placed in the disk image are placed inside of the u0 thru u15 directories depending on which user area you want the file(s) to appear.
 You do not need to create all of the u## subdirectories, only the ones corresponding to the user areas you want to put files in.

-To build the disk images, you run the Build.cmd batch file from a command prompt.
-Build.cmd in turn invokes separate scripts to create the floppy and hard disk images.
+To build all the disk images, you run the Build.cmd batch file from a command prompt.
+Build.cmd in turn invokes a separate script to create each floppy and hard disk image.

 As distributed, you will see that there are several d_ directories populated with files.
 If you look at the Build.cmd script, you will find that the names of each of these directories is listed.
 If you want to add a new d_ directory to be converted into a disk image, you will need to add the name of your new directory to this list.
 Note that each d_ directory may be turned into a floppy image or a hard disk image or both.

 At present, the scripts assume that the floppy media is 1.44MB.
 You will need to modify the scripts if you want to create different media.